 While the vast majority of our patients choose the No Scar on the Breast underarm incision, Dr. Burden has significant experience performing augmentations through the inframammary fold (IMF) incision (which is placed in the crease beneath the breast) and the periareolar incision (which runs along the lower border of the areola).

-- The most visually prominent area of the breast is the nipple-areola complex.
+The most visually prominent area of the breast is the nipple-areola complex.
 The periareolar incision is visible when topless.
-If you form a poor scar or a hypertrophic scar, the scar would be in a very noticeable position.
+If you form a poor scar or a hypertrophic scar, the scar will be in a very noticeable position.
 Also, this approach is often associated with loss of sensation in the nipple area around the scar and a slightly higher risk of infection.

-- The transaxillary No Scar on the Breast incision is placed in the armpit, not on the breast.
+The transaxillary No Scar on the Breast incision is placed in the armpit, not on the breast.
 In the unlikelihood that a bad scar should form, it is in a well-hidden place.
 The underarm area has natural creases, so the incision can be well hidden in a crease.
 Rarely does anyone look under your arm.
 In addition, the infection rate is lowest using this incision.